A large red herring

 In my brief lit search just prior to posting, I found that this pseudosac finding is not extremely common (the average reported frequency is about 10% of cases).
 I feel like this patient’s story would have raised enough red flags to make me uncomfortable sending her home without OB involvement even without the ultrasound, but the date/quant discrepancy coupled with a sac that was definitely not consistent (even though it WAS in the uterus) clinched the diagnosis for me.

-One thought on “A large red herring
+2 thoughts on “A large red herring

 1. It’s not that uncommon to have found an ectopic and still discharge them, ONLY after talking to OB/Gyn.
 Depending on the findings, OB may take pt to OR or they may treat medically.
 Here’s a little update on Methotrexate.